binkley/homebrewery-files/witch.md

   Give your life to heal another&mdash;blood for blood, breath for breath.

 - **Revivify** <br>
   A soul still warm may yet be coaxed back.
-The price is steep, the window narrow, and the Witch must act quickly.
+  _Get up you lazy bones!
+Death is no excuse._

 ##### 📌 Damage & Control